Andre Debrie Interview 35mm Cine Camera

 Établissements J. Debrie

-In 1908 he patented and later produced a small cinematograph camera which he called le 'Parvo' meaning compact in stature.
-The cameras were very well designed and smaller than the competition.
-Shortly after its introduction, Debrie developed an additional viewfinder, allowing viewing directly thru the film, similar to Ernest Moy’s finder which was produced several years earlier for their cinematograph camera.
-It was designed in the form of a sliding extension tube with an eyepiece at the end, which when pulled out magnified images viewed through the film.
-Over the years many addtional features were added to keep up with studio demands: so models became progressively more advanced.
+In 1908, he patented and later produced a small cinematograph camera he called le 'Parvo,' meaning compact in stature.
+The cameras were well-designed and smaller than the competition.
+Shortly after its introduction, Debrie developed an additional viewfinder allowing viewing directly through the film—similar to Ernest Moy's finder, which had been produced several years earlier for their cinematograph camera.
+It was designed as a sliding extension tube with an eyepiece at the end that, when pulled out, magnified images viewed through the film.

-The first models were produced with Mahogany wood bodies.
-The aluminum bodied models started showing up early in the 1920’s.
-By then they had produced over a dozen different models and variations, including a few special models like the Parvo GV (Grand Vitesse) models D F & G (C.1925), Parvo model 'T' (C.1930) and the Super Parvo series V2 35mm sound camera (C.1932)
+Over the years, many additional features were added to keep pace with studio demands, and models became progressively more advanced.
+The first models were produced with mahogany wood bodies, while aluminum-bodied models began appearing in the early 1920s.
+By then, Debrie had produced over a dozen different models and variations, including special models like the Parvo GV (Grand Vitesse) models D, F & G (c.1925), Parvo model 'T' (c.1930), and the Super Parvo series V2 35mm sound camera (c.1932).

-All the models included several accessories and upgrades.
-The lens mount was an upgrade which allowed adding additional accessories like the included Andre Debrie Iris…according the Debrie Catalog the “Iris of 90 m/m”
+All models offered several accessories and upgrades.
+The lens mount was an upgrade that allowed adding additional accessories like the included André Debrie Iris—according to the Debrie catalog, "Iris of 90 m/m.":

 “special use of this accessory offers our customers many advantages, the main one being to have an iris with one-piece steel lamellae and giving absolutely complete closure without the use of an additional small lamella.